 This can be a very helpful way of viewing ourselves in relationships.

 Individuals play out all three of these roles in their daily lives.
 They can do this when with others.
-Equally they can play them out whilst alone.
-Parenting is both positive, nurturing, leading with encouragement, advice giving, boundary setting, rule making.
-This is the NURTURNING PARENT ROLE.
+Equally, they can play them out whilst alone.
+Parenting is both positive, nurturing, leading with encouragement, advice giving, boundary setting, rulemaking.
+This is the NURTURING PARENT ROLE.

 Sometimes when we communicate in the adult role we may appear abrupt or without emotion but what we are doing is talking about facts, “what is happening right now?” or reality checking.
 We can get things done in this role, we can also make love!
 The feeling person, the child is the one who laughs a lot, who has joy and fun, this is the HAPPY CHILD ROLE.
 However, this role can also feel sadness, hurt, fear and distress in the life experience.
 THIS IS THE ADAPTED CHILD ROLE.
 They are the emotions resulting from the feeling part (right side) of the brain.
 There is also the REBELLIOUS CHILD who appears willful, stubborn or uncooperative perhaps experiencing a partner in a CONTROLLING PARENT ROLE.

 The feeling person may often be similar in age to the age when undergoing an acute period of emotional distress as a feeling person or young person.
 This age may manifest itself in ways that are apt and appropriate for that level of understanding, insight, and maturity, ability to communicate and reason and for that individual’s acquired skill base.